Free Roaming Horses of Placitas Background

 Though some community groups have continued their work in the Placitas area and put certain measures in place, recently, Sandoval County has been working with the Bureau of Land Management and the New Mexico Livestock Board’s Office of the State Veterinarian to develop a Joint Power of Agreement on a cooperative fertility control program.
 This process, however, remains slow as each entity continues to work through legal matters.
 But even at that, mere fertility control does not create the full measures needed to truly and sustainably resolve the situation with the free roaming horses in Placitas.

-As such, the County is asking for Placitas residents to take a simple survey by October 15, 2018 in order to determine community desire as we continue to contemplate prospective legal and humane solutions in partnership with other government entities and local residents.
+As such, the County asked, in Fall 2018, for Placitas residents to take a simple feedback survey in order to determine community desire as we continue to contemplate prospective legal and humane solutions in partnership with other government entities and local residents.
+The results of that survey are below.
+In addition, the County also created a Free Roaming Horses Advisory Council to formulate ideas and plans to address the free roaming horse issues.

 The community feedback survey on the free roaming horses of Placitas closed at the end of the day on Monday, October 15.
 The results will now be analyzed by New Mexico First.
-We thank everyone for their participation and will share the analyzed results at a future Sandoval County Commission Meeting.
+We thank everyone for their participation.
+Click the link below to read through the survey results report.

 On November 9, 2018 at 3 p.m., two national subject experts will provide a public education session on wildlife fertility control and Porcine Zona Pellucida, or PZP.